 Types of Noise

-Barking dogs and cockerels in particularly can quickly irritate neighbours.
-As the owner of a dog and cockerel, it is your responsibility to ensure they are not disturbing other people.
-Dogs can be more of a problem when the owner is out as they maybe unaware that the dog is barking.
+Barking dogs and cockerels in particular can quickly irritate neighbours.
+As the owner of a dog and/or cockerel, it is your responsibility to ensure they are not disturbing other people.
+Dogs can be more of a problem when the owner is out as they may be unaware that the dog is barking.
 Other animals, especially if they are kept in large numbers, can also cause noise problems, so always be mindful of your neighbours.

 If you are affected by a noisy animal, let the owner know as this will give them the opportunity to take action.
 If you own a dog that barks there is advice on how to stop your dog barking.